 - Keep your feta cheese blocks in their original airtight packaging until you need to use them.

-- Once opened, wrap your feta cheese in cling film, then double bag in a freezer bag or airtight container.
+- Once opened, wrap your feta cheese in cling film, then double bag it in a freezer bag or airtight container.
 Creating this makeshift airtight seal will help your feta cheese not to dry out.

 How To Store Crumbled Cheese